COMP1100-PAL/comp1100-pal.github.io/_posts/2018-03-19-basic-recursion.md

     0 -> 1
     _ -> n * factorial (n - 1)

--- there is no functional difference between all these functions, they are indentical in their outputs, they are just a refresher on guarded vs patternmatched decision making in haskell
--- Now the trace:
+-- there is no functional difference between all these functions, they are indentical in their outputs, --they are just a refresher on guarded vs patternmatched decision making in haskell -- Now the trace:

 -- evaluate: factorial 4